halfd/html-start/README.md

 html-start
 ==========

-A basic HTML scaffolding to be used as a starting point when creating websites etc.
+A basic HTML5 scaffolding to be used as a starting point when creating websites etc.

 Has a bunch of dummy files lying around so that git will save the directory structure.